Creditors of Brazil's Odebrecht ethanol unit approve restructuring plan

 SAO PAULO, May 21 (Reuters) - Creditors of Odebrecht's ethanol unit Atvos have approved a restructuring plan, the Brazilian firm said in a statement late on Wednesday.

-Under the plan, Atvos expects to reduce its net debt to three times its earnings before interest, tax, depreciation and amortization from the current six times, as it will transfer 46% of its debt to a new vehicle.
+Under the plan, Atvos expects to reduce its net debt to three times its earnings before interest, tax, depreciation and amortization, a gauge of operational profit known as EBITDA, from the current six times, as it will transfer 46% of its debt to a new vehicle.

 It will start paying small suppliers in 90 days.
 Remaining creditors will start receiving partial payments in 2022.